 In order to remove a STOP from the vehicle, drivers must provide proof of insurance in writing either by mail or by fax to the state through the contact information provided on the Department of Safety website.

 Drivers who have been convicted of driving uninsured may be required to provide an SR-22, which is a document issued by the insurance company proving financial responsibility.
-Should the policy be cancelled for any reason, the insurance company is required to notify the Department of Safety and further penalties may apply.
+The SR-22 can be filed for up to 5 years, but can also be canceled after three years.
+Should the policy be canceled for any reason, the insurance company is required to notify the Department of Safety and further penalties may apply.

 Shopping for Car Insurance in Tennessee

-According to a 2015 study of car insurance rates across the nation performed by Insure.com, Tennessee ranks at 24th, ranking right around the middle for average rates.
+According to a 2017 study of car insurance rates across the nation performed by Insure.com, Tennessee ranks at 35th, ranking right around the middle for average rates with an annual premium average of $1186.
 Tennessee insurance rates are calculated based on a range of factors, which each individual insurance company free to determine their rates weighing those factors in their own particular manner.

 Tennessee law allows car insurance companies to use credit scores as a factor when determining auto insurance rates, along with factors such as driving history, type of vehicle, and use of the vehicle such as commuting distance or miles driven.